sonic-net/DASH/documentation/general/dash-sai-pipeline-packet-flow.md

 ### 5.4.
 Packet Decap

-If a pipeline is found, before processing the packets, all outer encaps will be decaped, and with key information saved in metadata bus, such as encap type, source IP and VNI / GRE Key, exposing the inner most packet going through the pipeline.
+If a pipeline is found, before processing the packets, all outer encaps will be decap'ed, and with key information saved in metadata bus, such as encap type, source IP and VNI / GRE Key, exposing the inner most packet going through the pipeline.
 This simplifies the flow matching logic and also allow us to create the reverse flow properly.

 ### 5.5.
 Conntrack Lookup and Update